Share this post:

 #3 Visit the windmills in the Cyclades

 The stunning islands of the Cyclades are famous, among others, for their traditional windmills.
 The Cycladic windmills, found on beautiful hills with all-encompassing sea vies, are whitewashed round buildings that were used for wheat milling in the past.
 Some of these windmills have been restored today.
-Very popular are the windmills in Mykonos.
+Very popular are the windmills of Mykonos.

 #4 Explore the Sanctuary of Delphi

-The ancient sanctuary of Delphi is one of the most famous ancient Greek landmarks.
+The ancient sanctuary is one of the most famous ancient Greek landmarks.
 Tucked away amid nature, Delphi was an important religious and cultural center of the ancient Greek world.
 It consists of impressive buildings, such as the temple of Apollo, which served as an oracle, the ancient theatre and the sanctuary of Athena Pronea.
 Spring, when nature is in full bloom, is the best season to visit Delphi Sanctuary.

 #5 Take a dip at Myrtos Beach Kefalonia

-Taking a dip at the beach of Myrtos on Kefalonia island is hands down one of the best things to do in Greece.
+Taking a dip at the beach of Myrtos on Kefalonia is hands down one of the best things to do in Greece.
 Famous around the world for its dramatic scenery and the exotic waters, Myrtos beach attracts lots of tourists every summer.
 Myrtos is a partly-organized beach, surrounded by verdant hills, boasting a unique setting.